zdharma-continuum/zinit/docs/zplugin-install.zsh.md

 >
 >
 >     Compiles given plugin (its main source file, and also an
->     additional "....zsh" file if it exists).
+>     additional "….zsh" file if it exists).
 >
 >     $1 - plugin spec (4 formats: user---plugin, user/plugin, user, plugin)
 >     $2 - plugin (only when $1 - i.e. user - given)